chaoshimeng/dubbo/README.md

 ----------------------------------
 ## create dubbo object
     const dubbo = new Dubbo({
       isSupportedDubbox     //Support dubbox or not: selectable, type:Boolean, false as default application           //Name of the application: selectable, write the consumer type when zookeeper is                               called: {name: string}
-      dubboInvokeTimeout//Dubbo timeout: selectable, 10s as default, type: number dubboSocketPool   //Set the size of socket pool: selectable, 4 as default, type: number register  //Set zookeeper registration center address: required, type: string zkRoot//Default root path of zk: ‘ /dubbo’ as default, type: string interfaces//Set the interface identifier for zk montoring: required, type: Array<string>, no longer exist in version dubbo2.js@2.0.4+ service   //Dubbo service injected in dubbo container: type: Object, used in version dubbo2.js@2.0.4+ });
+      dubboInvokeTimeout    //Dubbo timeout: selectable, 10s as default, type: number dubboSocketPool       //Set the size of socket pool: selectable, 4 as default, type: number register              //Set zookeeper registration center address: required, type: string zkRoot                //Default root path of zk: ‘ /dubbo’ as default, type: string interfaces            //Set the interface identifier for zk montoring: required, type: Array<string>,                               no longer exist in version dubbo2.js@2.0.4+ service               //Dubbo service injected in dubbo container: type: Object, used in version                                     dubbo2.js@2.0.4+
+    });

     // Or( Same as above)
     const dubbo = Dubbo.from({
       isSupportedDubbox     //Support dubbox or not: selectable, type:Boolean, false as default application           //Name of the application: selectable, write the consumer type when zookeeper is                               called: {name: string}
-      dubboInvokeTimeout//Dubbo timeout: selectable, 10s as default, type: number dubboSocketPool   //Set the size of socket pool: selectable, 4 as default, type: number register  //Set zookeeper registration center address: required, type: string zkRoot//Default root path of zk: ‘ /dubbo’ as default, type: string interfaces//Set the interface identifier for zk montoring: required, type: Array<string>, no longer exist in version dubbo2.js@2.0.4+ service   //Dubbo service injected in dubbo container: type: Object, used in version dubbo2.js@2.0.4+ })
+      dubboInvokeTimeout    //Dubbo timeout: selectable, 10s as default, type: number dubboSocketPool       //Set the size of socket pool: selectable, 4 as default, type: number register              //Set zookeeper registration center address: required, type: string zkRoot                //Default root path of zk: ‘ /dubbo’ as default, type: string interfaces            //Set the interface identifier for zk montoring: required, type: Array<string>,                               no longer exist in version dubbo2.js@2.0.4+ service               //Dubbo service injected in dubbo container: type: Object, used in version                                     dubbo2.js@2.0.4+
+    })